 Steps to becoming a computer security incident responder

 As with most cybersecurity careers, there are multiple paths leading to the same position.
 Some general rules, however, apply universally.
 The job of an incident responder is rarely, if ever, an entry-level position.

 At a minimum, employers will want a candidate to have worked several years as part of a security team in an organization similar to theirs.
 Familiarity and experience with security principles as well as defensive strategies, tactics, and methods comprise the entry point.

 It is important to note that government entities and government contractors will often require that computer security incident responders obtain a security clearance.

-1. Education While not always required, suggested education for someone seeking employment as a computer security incident responder includes obtaining one of the following college degrees: BS in computer science, BS in cybersecurity, or a BS in information technology.
+1. Education While not always required, suggested education for someone seeking employment as a computer security incident responder includes obtaining one of the following college degrees: a BS in computer science, a BS in cybersecurity, or a BS in information technology.
 A master’s degree in one of these disciplines will further enhance career opportunities.

 2. Career path Common career paths include two to three years working as a computer security expert, security administrator, network administrator, or system administrator.
-Determined by the specific needs of an employer and the vertical in which they operate, other work experience such as a forensic examiner or even offensive security experience may be expected.
+Determined by the specific needs of an employer and the vertical in which they operate, other work experiences such as a forensic examiner or even offensive security experience may be expected.

 3. Professional certifications A host of professional certifications exist that demonstrate the skills and knowledge necessary for success as an incident responder.
 Each employer will likely value these certs differently.
 They include:

 - Certified Information System Auditor (CISA)